MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 - Windows Defender Exploit Guard should be enabled on machines.
 - Windows servers should be configured to use secure communication protocols.

-Here are some additional built-in policies you may want to enable on your Azure Stack HCI and Azure Arc based virtual machines running on Azure Stack HCI:
+Below are some additional built-in policies you may want to enable on Azure Arc-enabled virtual machines running on Azure Stack HCI:

 - [Preview]: Enable Extended Security Updates (ESUs) license to keep Windows 2012 machines protected after their support lifecycle has ended.

-You can find these policies in the Azure portal under Policy > Definitions > Category: Azure Arc.
+The policy above can be found in Azure portal, under Policy > Definitions > Category: Azure Arc.

-[Preview]: Configure prerequisites to enable Guest Attestation on Trusted Launch enabled VMs
+- [Preview]: Configure prerequisites to enable Guest Attestation on Trusted Launch enabled VMs

-You can find these policies in the Azure portal under Policy > Definitions > Category: Trusted Launch.
+The policy above can be found in Azure portal, under Policy > Definitions > Category: Trusted Launch.

 ## Cost optimization